Danielhiversen/flux_led/README.md

 So far most of the functionality of the apps is available here via the CLI and/or programmatically.

-The classes in this project could very easily be incorporated in a GUI app written in PyQt, Kivy, or some other framework.
+The classes in this project could very easily be used as an API, and incorporated into a GUI app written in PyQt, Kivy, or some other framework.

 ##### Available: